HorningGit/Rayquaza_Resources/tools/admin/processmgmt.md

 - Memory Usage
 - Location in Memory

-if the process is a child process, it can also be identified by it's parent process ID (PPID).
+Processes can also be identified by both parent and child processes:

-- **Parent Process** = Processes that create child processes during run-time.
+- **Parent Process** = Every process on the Linux OS is created when the process executes the fork() system call except PID1 (***init | systemd***).
+The process that implemented the fork() system call is the **parent process**.
+They also create child processes during run-time.
 - **Child Process** = Processes that are created by Parent processes during run-time.
+Child processes can also be identified by their parent process ID (PPID).
 ___

 <!--Process_Types-->